 For working parents, the core adaptation is accepting that your Active List might reset mid-day when kids get sick or daycare calls.
 The three-container system works here because recovering from an interruption means looking at five items or fewer, not scrolling through 40.
 A simpler list means less cognitive effort to re-engage.
 When your system is small enough to hold in your head, you can pick it back up from anywhere.

 Parents balancing multiple demands will benefit from task management for working parents, which covers scheduling around unpredictable constraints.
+The same recoverability principle also drives the transitions between tasks guide, which covers the context-switching half of the problem.

 Ramon’s take